How Can It Help Protect My Assets?

 2001: Indiana and Connecticut were the first states in the country to enter into a reciprocal agreement regarding honoring asset protection under each state’s Partnership program!

-As the industry, and the awareness of long term care grew, Federal legislation was passed in 2006, as part of the Deficit Reduction Act, that allowed all states to develop Partnership Programs.
+As the industry, and the awareness of long term care grew, Federal legislation was passed in 2006, as part of the Deficit Reduction Act, that allowed all states to develop Partnership Programs (Kentucky has plans similar to the “dollar-for-dollar” coverage mentioned below).
 Currently there about 45 states that have Partnership Programs with reciprocal agreements.
 The four initial states mentioned above are grandfathered – meaning they can continue to operate as they have been, without making any changes.

 As mentioned, Indiana is grandfathered and has some “state” specific benefits to help Hoosiers!